winsw/winsw/README.md

 ## Contributing

 Contributions are welcome!
-No Clontributor Licence Agreement is needed, just submit your pull requests.
+No Contributor License Agreement is needed, just submit your pull requests.
-See [the contributor guidelines](./CONTRIBUTING.md) for more information and guidelines.
+See the [contributing guidelines](./CONTRIBUTING.md) for more information.

 ## License